bilenkonito/ArkanisOverlay/README.md

 ---

 > [!TIP]
-> You can check out the in-browser demo of the overlay at [overlay.arkanis.cc](https://overlay.arkanis.cc)!
+> You can check out the in-browser demo of the overlay at [overlay.arkanis.cc][overlay-demo]!
 > It features an identical UI and functionality as the in-game version, just without the game integration.

 ## 🛠️ Getting Started